porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 The Modal supports a `fullscreen` property.
 Due to the size of fullscreen on desktop, it is easy to lose context for the consumer.
 Furthermore, you lose helpful functionality like backdrop click.
-This is why fullscreen modals are for mobile devices only.
+This is why fullscreen modals are recommended for mobile devices only.

 <Playground :markup="fullscreen"></Playground>